Advanced Command Line Tutorial¶

 In the last section, we practiced using a few tools and introduced the idea that the command line is just a way of talking to your operating system using text commands rather than by clicking on icons.
 In this section, we’ll introduce some more advanced tools, and discuss general principles that will help you during your data science career.

-Like everything in this course, this section will focus on tools that are most relevant for an applied data scientist.
-We will not try and cover advanced bash programming (loops, function definitions, etc.), because anything you can do that way you will also be able to do in Python, for which you are receiving lots of additional training.
-If you want to learn those skills, there are lots of great tutorials out there (e.g. the full DataCamp tutorial).
-Instead, the focus here is on skills you’re likely to use when using git, managing packages in Python, or getting stuff set up on remote servers so you can run your R or Python scripts.
+Like everything in this course, this section will focus on the tools that are most relevant for an applied data scientist.
+We will not try to cover advanced bash programming (loops, function definitions, etc.), because anything you can do that way you will also be able to do in Python, for which you are receiving lots of additional training.
+If you want to learn the advanced bash skills, there are lots of great tutorials out there (e.g., the full DataCamp tutorial).
+Instead, the focus here is on skills you’re likely to need when using Git, managing packages in Python, or getting stuff set up on remote servers so you can run your R or Python scripts.